syncfusion-content/blazor-docs/blazor/diagram/methods.md

     protected override void OnInitialized()
     {
-        //A node is created and stored in nodes array DiagramNode node1 = new DiagramNode()
+        //A node is created and stored in nodes array.
+        DiagramNode node1 = new DiagramNode()
         {
-            //Position of the node
+            //Position of the node.
             OffsetX = 250,
             OffsetY = 250,
-            //Size of the node
+            //Size of the node.
             Width = 100,
             Height = 100,
             Style = new NodeShapeStyle() { Fill = "#6BA5D7", StrokeColor = "white" },